build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 2022-08-24 14:11:23.344  INFO 4523 --- [           main] tutorial.buildon.aws.o11y.HelloApp       : Started HelloApp in 4.905 seconds (JVM running for 5.849)
 ```

-This should expose a REST API over the port **8888**.
-To test if the API is accepting requests, send an HTTP request to it.
+The microservice exposes an REST API over the port **8888**.
+To test if the API is accepting requests:

+3. Send an HTTP request to it.

 ```bash
 curl -X GET http://localhost:8888/hello
 ```

-You must receive a reply like this:
+You should receive a reply like this:

 ```json
 {"message":"Hello World","valid":true}